Rise of controversial transition bonds leads to call for industry standards

 * Bonds

-* Controversial deal from Brazilian beef producer leads to calls for industry-wide standards
+* Deal from Brazilian beef producer shows demand for transition bonds, but also difficulties

 By Gareth Gore and Miluska Berrospi